ngojohn2002/11-Express-js-Note-Taker/README.md

 ### 2. **Test User Interface**

 #### Landing Page
-- **Open the Application**: Navigate to the URL where your application is running (e.g., `http://localhost:3001` or the deployed Render URL).
+- **Open the Application**: Navigate to the URL where your application is running (e.g., `http://localhost:3001` or the deployed Render URL [https://ngojohn2002-express-js-note-taker.onrender.com/](https://ngojohn2002-express-js-note-taker.onrender.com/)).
-- **Verify Navigation**: Click the link/button to go to the notes page.
+- **Verify Navigation**: Click the `Get Started` button to go to the notes page and `Note Taker` button on the top left corner to go back.
 Ensure it navigates correctly.

 #### Notes Page
 - **Viewing Notes**: